 Soon after the immediate phase of emergency response, we begin our medium and long-term rehabilitation and resilience building process.
 In this phase, we help in rebuilding of homes, livelihood rehabilitation, food security, psycho-social counselling to affected people and aiding the restoration work of key infrastructures like schools and hospitals.
 This is done by a combination of sustained advocacy and mobilising community action.

-At ActionAid India, we recognise the importance of supporting people living in poverty to rebuild their lives through sustainable initiatives that promote lasting change.
+At ActionAid Association (AAA), we recognise the importance of supporting people living in poverty to rebuild their lives through sustainable initiatives that promote lasting change.
 We, therefore, link our emergency response to our longer term development work, helping change the power dynamics that keep people in poverty and at the same time increasing their resilience to future disasters.

 In the recovery phase of emergency response we undertake medium and long term rehabilitation and resilience building efforts aimed at rebuilding lives and livelihoods of the communities affected by disasters.

 Depending on the scale of the emergency and continuing needs of those affected, we undertake following activities under this phase: